sayantangkhan/word-problem-cuda/README.md

 - [x] Improved FSA parser

 ## Things to do
-- [ ] Test multiplier on really large inputs
+- [x] Test multiplier on really large inputs
+- [ ] Figure out for what range of inputs is the runtime logarithmic
+- [ ] Figure out memory usage of program